cserver45/aperturexperiments/README.md

 This is the github page for the Aperture Experiments discord bot.

+## This project has been archived, and no new development/support will be given
+## Last (tested) working build was using discord.py v2.3.2, and on debian 12.

 #### Some of the features include:

 - Economy system